SanderMertens/flecs/docs/Quickstart.md

 When an observer has a query with more than one component, the observer will not be invoked until the entity for which the event is emitted satisfies the entire query.

-An exmple of an observer with two components:
+An example of an observer with two components:

 ```c
 ecs_observer_init(world, &(ecs_observer_desc_t){